bandanishanth/Mailer/README.md

 This script began taking shape ever since I was a beginner in Python, so you get to see various iterations of the quality of the code :sweat_smile:

-> This project is NOT meant for production and hasn't been tested thoroughly.
+> This is just a hobby project.

 ## Requirements
 - `smtplib`: The in-built SMTP package for sending the emails.